Program background

 What criteria are used to choose a location for a Strategic Fuel Break?

 The location of Strategic Fuels Breaks designed to protect assets is strongly influenced by the proximity of fuels and likely paths for fire that might impact values and assets.
-As such, the preferred locations of asset protection breaks are often evident and is informed by sophisticated bushfire modelling.
+The preferred location of these breaks is often evident, and is informed by sophisticated bushfire modelling.

-Landscape protection breaks are located in the forest to divide the landscape into units/areas suitable to help to reduce the fire to the smallest size possible.
-These breaks provide a platform for fighting fires in the forest and may also reduce fire impacts on nearby communities.
-These break locations are determined by an understanding of where fires start and spread, and where firefighters are likely to need to fall back to undertake backburning operations.
-The design of these breaks is strongly influenced by fire control expertise.
+Landscape protection breaks divide the forest landscape into smaller units or areas which can help to reduce the size of fire.
+These breaks provide a platform for fighting fires in the forest and may also reduce the impact of fire on nearby communities.
+Understanding where fires start and spread and where firefighters will need to undertake backburning operations helps to determine the location of breaks.
+The design of these breaks is also influenced by fire control expertise.